 Since 2008, surveys have been conducted every two years to measure the levels of public trust and confidence in the charitable sector.
-The results of the most recent survey, conducted in 2016, show that trust levels are moderate, at 5.9 out of ten.
-This is similar to earlier survey results, although it does represent a decrease from some of the earlier surveys.
+The results of the most recent survey, conducted in 2019, show that trust levels are moderate, at 5.9 out of ten.
+This is similar to earlier survey results.

 Surveys were conducted from 2008 to 2016 to determine public trust and confidence, the 2016 survey also asked respondents for their levels of trust and confidence in a range of other sectors.
-The responses shows that charities do quite well when compared to other sectors – similar to the education sector, and slightly lower than law enforcement, small businesses and the health sector.
+The responses showed that charities do quite well when compared to other sectors – similar to the education sector, and slightly lower than law enforcement, small businesses and the health sector.
 But charities scored higher than the banking, large business, insurance and TV/ print media sectors.

 A number of reasons contribute to building overall trust and confidence in the charitable sector, but a key driver is transparency around the use of charitable funds.
 This includes charities applying the majority of their funds to making a positive difference in the areas where the funds were most needed – and letting the public know what they were doing.

 The good news is that all registered charities are required to report annually, ensuring transparency about where their funds have been spent and (for most charities) what services they have delivered.
 These reports are publicly available on the Charities Register.(external link)

 Other key drivers for trust and confidence in the charitable sector include personal reasons – having a connection to a charity or the charity supporting a cause that was personally important to the person, and knowing that charities are registered and sufficiently regulated to ensure that they benefit the public.